-Meet Our BoardWe are commited to help serving our counties and their employees
+Meet Our BoardWe are committed to help serve our counties and their employees

 Board of Directors

-The CSAC Finance Corporation is governed by an eleven-member Board of Directors consisting of: three county supervisors, two county administrative officers, one county treasurer/tax collector or chief financial officer, one county department head, CSAC’s executive director, two public members, and one representative of a city, special district, or council of governments or retired county employee.
+The CSAC Finance Corporation is governed by an eleven-member Board of Directors consisting of: three county supervisors, two county administrative officers, two county agency or department heads, CSAC’s executive director, and three public members.

 Executive Director – California State Association of Counties